sfchronicle/utils/README.md

 ## Updating utils

-Ask Evan for the npm credentials for publishing.
-Once you have them, these are the steps:
+Create an npm account and ask Evan to add you as a maintainer.
+You MUST enable two-factor on your account to push updates.
+Once you are all set, these are the steps:

 1. Make sure you've incremented the version number in package.json.

 1. Update the master branch with changes you want to push.

-1. Log in to npm via the terminal with `npm login`.
+1. Log in to npm via the terminal with `npm login` (this only needs to be done once).

 1. Run `npm publish`.

+If you want to publish a version of utils that should only be `beta`, not the default install version, then run `npm publish --tag beta` instead.
+Then when installing, you must target the new version directly: `npm i sfc-utils@1.3.24`

 ## Import the functions